Most advisers know that high quality referrals from people who love you and your work are one of the best ways to grow your practice.

 He had been entirely happy with the work they were doing together.
 So, he passed him several referrals.

-However, soon after he began to get feedback from some of his referrals that they had not had a good experience with him.
-He relayed this back to the adviser, and the adviser got very defensive and, unfortunately, that was the end of their relationship.
+However, soon after he began to get feedback from some of his referrals that they had not had a good experience with the adviser.
+He relayed this back to the adviser, and the adviser got defensive and, unfortunately, that was the end of their relationship.

 What kind of business is financial planning?

 Financial Planning, just like coaching, is not a sales and marketing business.
-It is a relationship business.
+It is a relationship business and all clients are created within conversations.

-When we meet with potential client it is a HUGE mistake to think about ourselves in any way.
-For instance, putting any kind of pressure upon yourself to make a favourable impression, prove your expertise, or win the client is a sure way to compromise and even ruin the opportunity.
+So, when we meet with a potential client the conversations must be all about them.
+If we put any kind of pressure upon ourselves to make a favourable impression, prove our expertise, or make it about us in any way this is a sure way to compromise their experience.

 The experience that the referral has is EVERYTHING

-If they have a great experience of you, regardless of whether they become a client or not, then they will report this back to the referrer.
+If the person has a great experience of you, regardless of whether they become a client or not, then they will report this back to the referrer.
 This creates positive reinforcement.
 The referrer will be happy to have been of help, so they are more likely to continue to refer you.

 Anything less than this and future referrals will probably not be forthcoming.

+It exceeds their expectations.
 It causes them to pause, think, and reflect.
-They may see something in a new and different way.
-Or have a light-bulb moment, epiphany, or realisation.
+They may see something in a new and completely different way, have a light-bulb moment, epiphany, or revelation.
 They might get more clarity about an important goal or stop worrying about something that has bugged them for years.

 The possibilities are endless.